ckoerber/strops/.github/ISSUE_TEMPLATE/report-a-bug--web-interface-.md

 ---
-name: Report a bug (Web Interface)
+name: Report a Bug (Web Interface)
 about: You encounted a bug or unexpected behavior when using the web interface.
 title: "[Bug][Web]"
 labels: bug